 We perform an annual qualitative assessment of our goodwill during the fourth fiscal quarter, or more frequently, to determine if any events or circumstances exist, such as an adverse change in business climate or a decline in overall industry demand, that would indicate that it would more likely than not reduce the fair value of a reporting unit below its carrying amount, including goodwill.
 If events or circumstances do not indicate that the fair value of a reporting unit is below its carrying amount, then goodwill is not considered to be impaired and no further testing is required; if otherwise, we compare the fair value of our reporting unit to its carrying value, including goodwill.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the amount by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
 We monitor the indicators for goodwill impairment testing between annual tests.
-In prior years the company had two operating and reportable segments, Roadway Sensors ("RWS") and Transportation Systems ("SYS"), which also represented the reporting units for purposes of goodwill impairment testing.
-In conjunction with the change in segments described in Note 12, Business Segments, the company also reassessed the reporting unit conclusion and determined that there are now three reporting units and a single operating and reportable segment.
+In prior years the Company had two operating and reportable segments, Roadway Sensors ("RWS") and Transportation Systems ("SYS"), which also represented the reporting units for purposes of goodwill impairment testing.
+In conjunction with the change in segments described in Note 10, Business Segments, the Company also reassessed the reporting unit conclusion and determined that there are three reporting units and a single operating and reportable segment.
+As of June 30, 2022, there were no indicators of goodwill impairment.

 We test long-lived assets and purchased intangible assets (other than goodwill) for impairment if we believe indicators of impairment exist.
 We determine whether the carrying value of an asset or asset group is recoverable, based on comparisons to undiscounted expected future cash flows the asset or asset group is expected to generate.
 If an asset is not recoverable, we record an impairment loss equal to the amount by which the carrying value of the asset exceeds its fair value.
 We primarily use the income valuation approach to determine the fair value of our long-lived assets and purchased intangible assets.
-During the three months ended June 30, 2020, we recorded \$0.3 million in impairment charges related to right-of-use assets and leasehold improvements directly resulting from the restructuring activities.
-There were no additional impairment or restructuring charges during the three months ended June 30, 2021.
-See Note 4, Restructuring Activities, for further details on the restructuring activities.